-SLC Processor Not in Run
+PLC Processor Not in Run

 Whenever the module detects that the processor has gone out of the Run mode (that is, Fault or PGM), the application ports can be shut down as prescribed in the user configuration.
 When the processor is returned to a running state, the module will resume communications on the serial networks.
-Data transfer will not occur across the backplane when the processor is not in run mode.

-Backplane Data Transfer
+5.1.6 Backplane Data Transfer